 GIP2China was part of the “Research in Germany – Land of Ideas” delegation travelling to the “Smart City Expo World Congress” between 13th and 16th November.

-2018-05 International Forum for Traffic Safety in Shanghai: Together with the Tongji University GIP2China and other Projects of the Building the City of Tomorrow Campain will organize a Conference on Smart Cities in Shanghai.
-Details follow.
+Together with the Tongji University GIP2China and other Projects of the Building the City of Tomorrow Campaign conducted a conference on smart cities in Shanghai.
+This was the final event of the campaign.